Basic Settings Descriptions for Radio Programming

 Realize that the programmer for your radio reflects your radio.
 The RT Systems programmer takes all the options of a particular model out of the "black box" and puts them on the computer screen where they are easier to consider and experiment with.

-Presented in this article is a list of the more important radio settings that you will find in the RT Systems programmers along with a brief description.
-Please note that this is a general list: some radios may not have all of these settings and some will have settings not described here.
-If you are uncertain about what a setting does on your partcular radio, check the manual for the radio.
+Presented in this article is a list of many of the radio settings found in the RT Systems programmers along with a brief description of that setting.
+Please note that this is a general list: some radios may not have all of these settings, and some will have settings not described here.
+If you are uncertain about what a setting does on your particular radio, check the manual for the radio.
 You will find details specific to your particular model there.

-1. Receive frequency - This is the most important column.
-The memory channel cannot be programmed without it.
+1) Receive Frequency- This is the most important column.
+A memory channel cannot be set up without it.

 • It is the frequency your radio listens on.